speeeee/par-app/DOCS.md

 Something to remember is that all functions in a list to be applied are required to have the *same* number of arguments.
 The above fork is an example; both `+` and the lambda require two arguments.

-Another thing to note is that the compiler actually processes a list of functions being applied to something as calling the function, `fork`, on the list of functions.  `fork` takes the list of functions and produces a lambda out of them that returns the list of results as mentioned before.  `(+ -)` is actually processed as `fork:(+ -)`, and returns `la:((x y) (+:(x y) -:(x y)))`.
+Another thing to note is that the compiler actually processes a list of functions being applied to something as calling the function, `fork`, on the list of functions.  `fork` takes the list of functions and produces a lambda out of them that returns the list of results as mentioned before.  `(+ -)` is actually processed as `fork:(+ -)`, and returns
+`la:((x y) (+:(x y) -:(x y)))`.

 This is the reason for the somewhat awkward syntax.
 In LISP, the expression, `*:(+ -):(1 2)` would be written as `(* . ((+ -) 1 2))` given that LISP processed a list of functions in the same way.

-Finally, despite being called forks, they do have there differences from forks in languages like J.  Due to everything in J taking at most two arguments, a fork in J can have only two functions, where the result is applied to another 2-argument function.
+Finally, despite being called forks, they do have their differences from forks in languages like J.  Due to everything in J taking at most two arguments, a fork in J can have only two functions, where the result is applied to another 2-argument function.
 In Par-App, a fork can have as many functions with as many arguments given that they all have the same amount of arguments.

 **NOTE:** this is the end of the documentation for now, but there should be more later.